storybookjs/react-native/addons/docs/README.md

 If you're not using `react`, replace it with your framework of choice corresponding to the Storybook package name, e.g. `angular` for `@storybook/angular` etc.

-If you're migrating from an earlier version of Storybook and want to use `MDX`, you need to upgrade your Storybook config:
+**Configure.** If you're migrating from an earlier version of Storybook and want to use `MDX`, you need to upgrade your Storybook config:

 ```js
 import { configure } from '@storybook/react';